tou97/CISTL/README.md

 - `docker compose up --build` to start the application.
 - `docker compose down` to remove the application.

+Visit http://localhost:3000 to see your application in action!

 ---

 ## 💡 Deployment
-This project uses GitHub Actions to deploy the app to a Hetzner VPS whenever changes are merged into the `main` branch, as well as adhering to trunk based development methodology.
-Read more here: https://trunkbaseddevelopment.com/
+This project embraces modern DevOps practices with GitHub Actions automatically deploying to a Hetzner VPS whenever changes are merged into the main branch.
+We follow trunk-based development methodology for streamlined collaboration and continuous delivery.